CalculusCoder/CalculusCoder/README.md

 ### 👋 Hey, I'm Jared!

-I'm a software developer based in **Charlotte, NC**, currently studying **Computer and Information Technology at FIU**, expecting to graduate in **May**.
-I have a strong passion for **systems programming, database development, and backend infrastructure**.
-Most of my time is spent working with **web, mobile, and database development**, building scalable and efficient solutions.
+I'm a software developer based in **Charlotte, NC**, currently studying Computer and Information Technology at **FIU**.
+I love working with **systems programming, database development, and backend infrastructure**.
+But most of my time is spent working with **web, mobile, and database development**.

 ## Projects I've Built